toby-ctrlaltdelete/toby-ctrlaltdelete.github.io/index.md

 <img src='https://user-images.githubusercontent.com/70346578/126044865-d995a6d2-f610-4e6e-a586-a7c17b3ead1c.gif'>

 ### Cat Cafe
 A small, simple game that me and all three other coders made as part of our final project in our Digipen course together with the art team - alongside working on the actual code for the project, I also fixed a lot of bugs in the code for the others.
-It's not particularly long or complex; there are only two levels and not much replay value.
+It's not particularly long or complex, but it is the first game I have ever made.

 <img src='https://user-images.githubusercontent.com/70346578/126530973-8c01c245-95d8-4a19-ac46-39da811d2633.png'>